 During the program, I did some pair programming with my teammates.

-I'm still not comfortable with it and need to practice it more, but I like it better than mob programming.
+I'm still uncomfortable and need to practice it more, but I like it better than mob programming.
 I learned so much from pair programming.
 I learned how to listen, ask questions, discuss approaches, and many more.

-Every week, we work in a team of 2 to finish a task.
-In the beginning, we tended to work on a task ourselves, had a meetup, and choose which one that we would push to the repo.
-But along the way, we learned to work together, break and delegate the tasks.
+Every week, we work in a team of 2 to finish an issue.
+In the beginning, we tended to work on an issue ourselves, had a meetup, and chose which one we would push to the repo.
+But along the way, we learned to work together, break and delegate tasks.

-One time, I was responsible for the logic of dynamic background colors and aria labels.
-My teammate was responsible for the logic of sorting the items.
-Then we decided who will demo the app and who will walk through the codebase on the sprint.
+I was responsible for the logic of dynamic background colors and aria labels one time.
+My teammate was responsible for the logic part of sorting the items.
+Then we decided who would demo the app and who would walk through the codebase on the sprint.

-Another time, for the final task of styling, each of us was responsible to style one component.
-We coordinated and decided on the design, color, and font type that we will use before we worked on our tasks.
+Another time, for the final task of styling, each of us was responsible for styling one component.
+We coordinated and decided on the design, color, and font type that we would use before working on our tasks.

 We live in different countries and continents.
-That's why communication plays an important role in our collaboration.
+That's why communication plays a vital role in our collaboration.

 I learned that communication is not only about how we deliver our thoughts through words.
 It's not only about the way we talk to someone.

-Communication is also about how to listen, be respectful, and have empathy.
+Communication is also about listening, being respectful, and having empathy.

-Once in a while, we did sync communication through Zoom or Google Meeting.
-We did pair programming or walk-through our code and unblock some problems.
+Once in a while, we sync communication through Zoom or Google Meeting.
+We did pair programming or walk-through of our code and unblocked some problems.

 Async communication happens mostly on Slack and sometimes on GitHub.
-When we had problems or questions, we will communicate them via Slack.
-And whoever could help, can do so in the thread.
+When we have problems or questions, we will communicate them via Slack.
+And whoever could help can do so in the thread.